 Voigt sought out a second opinion (and even a third), which confirmed that active surveillance was appropriate for his cancer.
 With each visit to a doctor, he takes his wife as a second set of ears, and recommends others do the same.
 “People hear things differently,” he said.

 It takes a certain mind-set to be comfortable with this approach, Voigt admitted.
 “Some people are very reactive to the word cancer.
 Yes, I have cancer, but it is not a virulent cancer.”
 His diagnosis actually may have a silver lining.
 An avid cycler for 10 years, Voight has always lived a healthy lifestyle, but now he now takes even better care of himself.
 He eats well, consumes no red meat and little sugar, and meditates.

 Jim Morgan* was 68 when his doctor found a fingernail-sized tumor in his prostate during his annual physical.
 “But my urologist wasn’t concerned,” Morgan says.
 “We checked my PSA, which was unexpectedly low, and he told me to come back in three months.”

 Family and friends urged him to seek another opinion.
 “I didn’t want another opinion.
 I wanted to be treated by the best prostate cancer doctor in town,” he said.

-Morgan made his way to Duke Raleigh and consulted with a team of specialists: Robertson, Lee, and medical oncologist Yuri Fesko, MD.
+Morgan made his way to Duke Raleigh and consulted with a team of specialists: Dr. Robertson, Dr. Lee, and medical oncologist Yuri Fesko, MD.
 The team agreed that this particular tumor was significant and likely to grow, so it should be treated early.

 Morgan’s doctors discussed more than one treatment option with him, including brachytherapy—radiation therapy that uses seeds implanted in the tumor.
 In the end, he decided on surgery to remove the prostate.